pwa-builder/PWABuilder/apps/blog/src/posts/announcing-cli/announcing-cli.md

 <img src="pwa-create.png.png" alt="PWABuilder CLI create command output after executing."></img>

-And then one more command to take a look at your new PWA:
+And then one more command to start running and developing your app, with live-reload for changes!

 ```
 pwa start